afimb/chouette/README.md

 * chouette-exchange-neptune : Import/Export in neptune format
 * chouette-exchange-netex : Import/Export in netex format
 * chouette-export-geoportail : Export in geoportail format (deprecated)
+* chouette-export-metadata : Export metadata for all formats
 * chouette-gui-command : Command Line tool used by Ruby Chouette2 GUI for Import/Export/Validation purpose
 * chouette-hibernate-dao : Access to the database via hibernate
 * chouette-jdbc-dao : Access to the database via jdbc (mass upload only)